stepwn/LoopPress/readme.txt

  To install LoopPress, simply follow these steps:

-Download the plugin from the WordPress Plugin Repository
+Download the plugin from the WordPress Plugin Repository or download LoopPress.zip https://github.com/stepwn/LoopPress/blob/main/LoopPress.zip

 Upload the plugin to your WordPress site